Antibiotics overuse in livestock supply chains

 The UK government described the over-use of antibiotics as “excessive and inappropriate” in a report which found that drug-resistant infections could cost the world around US $100 trillion in lost output by 2050 – a cost that will come home to roost in a widely diversified portfolio.

-FAIRR’s collaborative investor engagement on antibiotics is supported by more than 70 institutional investors representing over $2.5 trillion in AUM.
+FAIRR’s collaborative investor engagement on antibiotics is supported by more than 70 institutional investors representing nearly $5 trillion in AUM.
 The engagement asks 20 global food companies to limit antibiotic use in their supply chains to protect public health and long-term value creation by: